amberframework/docs/guides/models/jennifer/migrations.md

 This section is based on [Jennifer Docs](https://github.com/imdrasil/jennifer.cr/blob/master/docs/index.md).
 {% endhint %}

-To generate a migration run `crystal sam.cr generate:migration your_migration_name`
+To generate a migration run `crystal src/sam.cr generate:migration your_migration_name`

 ## Migration DSL

-Generator will create template file for you with next name pattern **timestamp\_migration\_name.cr**.
-Empty file looks like this:
+The generator will create template file for you with a consistent name pattern **timestamp\_migration\_name.cr**.
+The empty file looks like this:

 ```ruby
 class YourCamelcasedMigrationName20170119011451314 < Jennifer::Migration::Base